-Fear of famine looms in Yemen as the civil war there approaches its sixth year.
-Forces loyal to the government — backed by a Saudi Arabia‑led coalition — and Houthi rebels continue to fight, endangering the lives of a population the size of Texas.
-More than 10,000 people have been killed in the Yemeni Civil Ware since March 2015.
-A fragile cease fire is holding at the main port of Hudaydah, but battles in other parts of the country are still taking place.
+Fear of famine looms in Yemen as the civil war there continues.
+Forces loyal to the government — backed by a Saudi Arabia‑led coalition — and Houthi continue to fight, endangering the lives of a population the size of Texas.
+According to the Armed Conflict Location and Event Data Project, approximately 130,000 people have died as a direct result of the violence, including 13,000 civilians.

 Media Relations Manager

 CRS and Partner Response

 CRS is working with two partners in Yemen, Caritas Poland and Education for Employment, to strengthen health systems, support youth livelihoods, rehabilitate water and sanitation infrastructure, and prevent the spread of COVID-19.
 Activities include the following: